 [This is the introduction chapter to my upcoming book, Broke, Single, Crazy and Old: the Redemption of a Sex and Love Addict.
-I am looking for a publisher — if you have any ideas please write to me — and I am also crowd-sourcing the copy-editing and reader feedback.
+I am looking for a publisher — if you have any ideas please write to me — and I am also looking for readers and reviewers who want to participate in the book launch.
 If you want a review copy, please sign-up here and wait to hear from me.
-I will send you a link to the Google doc, you can give your feedback there.
 Thanks!]

 A Man/Woman Parable

 God said to Adam and Eve, “I have two gifts, one for each.”

 Spying the rubbery thing in God’s right hand, Adam asked, “Lord what is that?”